 It provides a professional feel, and the high-carbon content sharpens easily and retains a sharp edge much longer than stainless steel.
 Solid, well-balanced and versatile, it’s easy to use for a wide range of kitchen tasks.

-And don’t be fooled by the cheaper versions of Henckles found in most big box stores – these less expensive lines are made in various parts of Asia using inferior steel.
+And don’t be fooled by the cheaper versions of Henckels found in most big box stores – these less expensive lines are made in various parts of Asia using inferior steel.

-The Pro S line is what made Henckles famous and is what you should get if you want a “forever” chef’s knife, a very close runner up in this price range.
+The Pro S line is what made Henckels famous, and is what you should get if you want a “forever” chef’s knife, a very close runner up in this price range.

 A treat to handle, it’s one of the best French profile blades money can buy.